sciZer0/7/v/README.md

 From that point forth, in order for a global b2p web project to be successful in its field, it must only provide customers/users the conditions that are
 **extremely-hard** for competitors to **improve**.

-All customers/users will be common/commonly-available, meaning any project might use this biggest user base.
+All customers/users will be commonly-available, meaning any project might use this biggest user base.

 The new paradigm will especially-extremely effect the blockchain industry where additionally code and ideas are open and free.

-The changes will be especially huge.
+The changes will be especially-huge.

-Thanks to this new paradigm, each blockchain project created before 2025 or so might definitely be perceived in the future as **absolutely-unpopular** since each new blockchain might start up with the biggest user base of billions of people.
+Thanks to the new paradigm, each blockchain project created before 2025 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might start up with the biggest user base of billions of people.

 Additionally, thanks to the new revolutionary blockchain protocol (described in this paper below), each blockchain project created before 2023 might definitely be perceived in the future as simultaneously